akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### Incoming message types

 In the above examples, `IncomingIndexMessage` is used as the input to `ElasticsearchSink`.
 This means requesting `index` operation to Elasticsearch.
-It's able to request other operations using following message types:
+It's possible to request other operations using following message types:

 | Message type           | Description                                                                                          |
 | ---------------------- | ---------------------------------------------------------------------------------------------------- |